QUASI-DEV/www/md/faq.md

 Of course.
 Proposals will usually include a total amount (say, USD 5M to complete project A), an initial deposit (USD 1M to bootstrap project A) and a monthly payment (for example, USD 200K / month for 20 months).
 At anytime, the DAO can stop the regular payments if it is dissatisfied by the Service Provider, effectively firing it.

-### Does this mean you created a model where you can be fired yourself?
+### Does this mean you created a model where you can be fired?

 Yes, absolutely.
 We believe a relationship whereby the DAO stays in control of its funds is actually more beneficial to both parties than a traditional token sale where the Service Provider retains 100% of the funds.

 ### How will voting take place?

-Version 1 of the DAO will be activated at the end of the token sale to hold the funds and allow basic voting.
 The voting will take place via the [official Ethereum GUI wallet](https://github.com/ethereum/mist/releases), through an automatically generated HTML interface.
-Version 2 of the DAO (to be released at the launch of the project) will make use of a completely customized Dapp accessible via [Mist](https://www.youtube.com/watch?v=IgNjs_WaFSc), the official Ethereum Dapp browser.
+Once [Mist](https://www.youtube.com/watch?v=IgNjs_WaFSc), the official Ethereum Đapp browser, is released, the DAO will make use of a completely customized Đapp accessible via

 ### How can the DAO protect its funds from ether's volatility?